sbrandstaeter/queens/CONTRIBUTING.md

 ## :rotating_light: Issues
 Issues are generally used to remind or inform yourself or others about certain things in the software.
 We use them to report bugs, start a feature request, or plan tasks.
-In case you have a general question please refer to [Github Discussions](https://github.com/queens-py/queens/discussion).
+In case you have a general question, please refer to [GitHub Discussions](https://github.com/queens-py/queens/discussions).

-To create an issue select one of our templates and provide a detailed description.
-We use labels to organize our issues, please label it with the mandatory labels
+To create an issue, select one of our templates and provide a detailed description.
+We use labels to organize our issues, so please label issues with the mandatory labels
 - `status:` label
 - `topic:` label
 - `type:` label